-Earthworks shall be carried out to the standard' detailed in the approved specifications and drawings, and any requirements in a regional or district ${\rm L}$ 'an or consent issued by the TA.
+Earthworks shall be carried out to the standards detailed in the approved specifications and drawings, and any requirements in a regional or district plan or consent issued by the TA.

-The construction control testing shall be carried out by a testing laboratory or competent person under the control of the geo-professic hal, at d to the recognised testing standards as deemed appropriate.
+The construction control testing shall be carried out by a testing laboratory or competent person under the control of the geo-professional, and to the recognised testing standards as deemed appropriate.

-The testing laboratory shall ' ave recognised registration or quality assurance qualifications.
+The testing laboratory shall have recognised registration or quality assurance qualifications.